GoodManWEN/cx_Oracle_async/README.md

     asyncio.run(main())
 ```

-Or you can connect to database via makedsn style:
+Or you can connect to database via dsn style:
 ```Python
 # makedsn.py
 import asyncio